msu-alglab/essentcell/README.md

 These files are not real biological datasets.
 They are included only to help users test and explore the program.

-There are four read biological datasets that we have included in this repository, which was used for experimenting.
+There are four read biological datasets that we have included in this repository, which were used for the experiments.

 - [Patient2.csv](Patient2.csv) and [Patient6.csv](Patient2.csv) contains the acute lymphoblastic leukemia (ALL) data of Patient 2 and Patient 6 in [1].
 - [ER+](snvdata_Clonal_evo_47n_41m.csv) is an oestrogen-receptor-positive (ER+) breast cancer dataset from [2].